joshmurr/webgl_boilerplate/README.md

 This is all part of some larger research which will hopefully result in some super responsive interactive particles systems.
 More information can be found on [the project website here][cci-vis-env].

+---

+TODO:

+- Move geometry uniforms into program object so that only the relevent unfiorms can be set in the draw call.
+One geometry can be used in multiple shader programs, but not all need the same uniforms necessarily.

 [cci-vis-env]: https://joshmurr.github.io/cci-vis-env/